oscimp/oscimpDigital/doc/tutorials/redpitaya/4-FIR/README.md

 ![Address range used by the IPs as defined by Vivado.<span label="addr"></span>](figures/address.png)

-# On the Redpitaya ...
+# Installing the program on the RedPitaya ...

-For communicating with the FIR, we will benefit from an existing library function as implemented in <span>liboscimp\_fpga</span> (see
+To communicate with the FIR, we will benefit from an existing library function as implemented in <span>liboscimp\_fpga</span> (see
 $OSCIMP\_DIGITAL\_LIB).
-This library must be installed by:
+This library must be installed with :

     make && make install

-to place the .so in <span>buildroot</span> <span>target</span> dir (the board must be flashed again), or by
+to place the .so in <span>buildroot</span> <span>target</span> dir (the board must be flashed again), or with

     make && make install_ssh